Aaron

 Latest Articles

 This year, I decided to create an Advent Calendar website in HTML5, CSS3, and JavaScript.
 My hopes for the site are to showcase some of my frontend development abilities as well as make something fun, functional, and reusable.
-Day 15 Begin creating JSON file for additional Advent data As I continued watching Build a Web …
+Day 5: Maintenance GitHub Repository After coding for 1-2 hours each day for 4 days, I found …

 This year, I decided to create an Advent Calendar website in HTML5, CSS3, and JavaScript.
 My hopes for the site are to showcase some of my frontend development abilities as well as make something fun, functional, and reusable.
-Day 9 create-react-app Yesterday I was having some trouble with my React code functioning properly with the in-browser Babel …
+Day 3 CSS bow & ribbon I wanted to make a bow for the present entirely out …

 Honesty, Clients, and Deadlines